 How are CDB payments delivered?

 Child Disability Benefit payments are issued on a monthly basis directly to the eligible caregiver.
-They can be received by:
+They can be received in two ways:

 The Child Disability Benefit is combined with the Canada Child Benefit into one monthly payment.
-You do not need to apply for each benefit separately.
+So you do not need to apply for each benefit separately.

 How does the Child Disability Benefit compare to the Disability Tax Credit?